ucdavis/insecure/content/about/_index.md

 ---
 Welcome to Insecure.ucdavis.edu!

-This is the fourth(!) iteration; now it's a static site on GitHub.
+This is the fourth(!) iteration.

-We'll bring back content from the old site eventually, but it's out of date and mostly a historical curiosity.
+Content from the old site is in Archives, but it's out of date and mostly a historical curiosity.

+New stuff will appear in Posts.